You are hereSuper Cropping Marijuana: Simple Secret to Bigger Yields

 So I'm going to let you in on a big secret to getting the biggest, best buds when growing marijuana...

-While marijuana growers want to make sure that these plants survive until harvest, keeping them as absolutely healthy as possible in a 100% perfect environment won't get you the best results.
+While marijuana growers want to make sure that these plants survive until harvest, keeping them as absolutely healthy as possible in a 100% perfect environment without any special techniques won't get you the best results.

-Instead, the best buds are produced when you learn how to stress the plants in just the right way to increase bud and cannabinoid production.
+Instead, the best buds are produced when you learn how to stress the plants in just the right way to increase yields and cannabinoid production.

 Which brings me to super cropping, one of the easiest, most effective ways to stress your marijuana plant for better harvests.